icwells/mutect2Parallel/README.md

 	--af AF			Estimated allele frequency (required if using a germline resource).
 	--mo MO			Additional mutect options in quotes

-#### compareVariants.py
-This script will compare variants from different filtering pipelines.

-	-h, --help show this help message and exit
-	-c C		Copy target platypus data to this directory.
-	-v V		Path to uncompressed vcf header (Copies contig information to platypus vcf headers).
-	-i I		Path to input manifest (mutect input for manifest generation or generated manifest for comparison).
-	-m M		Path to mutect2parallel parent output directory.
-	-p P		Path to platypus-based parent output directory.
-	-o O		Path to output manifest if using -m and -p.
-Path to output directory if using -i.

 #### getPON.py
 Can be used to genrate a new panel of normals.
 This script will be called by mutect2Parallel.py if the --newPON flag is given.